-Last month, Akismet (the anti-spam software I use) filtered 850 delicious bits of blog comment spam.
+Last month, the Akismet module of JetPack (the anti-spam software I use) filtered 850 delicious bits of blog comment spam.

 I now have 324 comments in my queue tagged spam.